-Bergé has also collaborated with a range of artists and curators across many projects that have been produced for festivals and site-specific venues such as the Artefact festival at STUK arts center, Leuven (2013); MoMA, New York (2013); KCB, Belgrade (2013) and Kaaitheater, Brussels (2009).
+Bergé has also collaborated with a range of artists and curators across many projects that have been produced for festivals and site-specific venues such as the Artefact festival at STUK arts center, Leuven (2013, 2017); MoMA, New York (2013); KCB, Belgrade (2013), The Barbican, London (2017) and Kaaitheater, Brussels (2009).

-He has been invited to artist residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; The Ars Aevi collection in Sarajevo; geoAIR in Tbilisi, Haus der Kulturen der Welt in Berlin; Beta-Local Art Center in San Juan, Puerto Rico; Saari residency of the Kone Foundation in Finland, the BOZAR in Brussels and the Performing Arts Forum in St. Erme, France.
+He has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; The Ars Aevi collection in Sarajevo; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin; Saari residency of the Kone Foundation in Finland; the BOZAR in Brussels and the PAF in St. Erme, France.

-Since 2009, Bergé has been teaching as well as speaking about his work at a number of different institutions, including Srishti school of art, design and technology in Bangalore (IN); Beckett University in Leeds (UK), Ghent University (BE); UdK, University of the Arts in Berlin; LUCA school of the Arts, Brussels, K3-Zentrum für Choreographie, Hamburg, and many others.
+Since 2009, Bergé has been teaching as well as speaking about his work at a number of different institutions, including Srishti School of Art, Design and Technology in Bangalore (IN); Beckett University in Leeds (UK), Ghent University (BE); UdK, University of the Arts in Berlin; LUCA school of the Arts, Brussels, and many others.

 © Meryem Bayram